Understanding the fixed fees on your Georgia natural gas bill helps you budget better and manage your home’s energy efficiency.

 - While you cannot negotiate these fees directly, improving your home’s insulation can eventually lower your capacity rating and reduce future costs.

 The Atlanta Gas Light pass-through charge is a regulated delivery fee designed strictly to cover the costs of transporting fuel to your home, maintaining essential pipeline infrastructure, and managing your physical meter.
+The Georgia Public Service Commission rigorously regulates this fee to ensure residents are only paying for the essential operational expenses necessary to maintain a safe, reliable grid.

-Navigating the Georgia deregulated natural gas market can feel confusing when you have two different companies handling your energy.
+Navigating the natural gas market can feel confusing when you have two different companies handling your energy.
 To put it simply, one company sells you the fuel, while the other physically delivers it to your doorstep.
 Understanding this split helps clarify why your bill looks the way it does.
 Here is a clear breakdown of who handles what:

 Atlanta Gas Light Responsibilities (Utility)